kellerza/hassio-sma-em/sma-em-dev/DOCS.md

   These can be any value supported by the SMA-EM library.
 A list of options can be found [below](*available-sensors)

+- `MQTT_*`

+  You will need a working MQTT sevrer since all values will be sent via MQTT.
+  The default configuration assumes the Mosquitto broker add-on and you simply have to fill in your password.

 - `MCASTGRP`